 PLEASE NOTE: If necessary as a safety precaution in regards to the COVID-19 virus, we will pre-box our CSA shares for a drive-through pickup.

-Shares are distributed at the farm on Wednesdays between 4:00PM and 7:00PM.
-You will select from produce that is available that week – different vegetables are available at different times in our growing season!
-Some crops may be u-pick – such as cherry tomatoes, peas, beans and raspberries.
-There is a CSA cutting garden for farm members to gather herbs and flowers.
-You get to see the crops that are growing first hand, get a chance to talk to the farmers, and can enjoy the beauty of the farm.
+Produce is selected from what is available that week.
+Additional crop offerings may be u-pick when in season – such as cherry tomatoes, peas, beans and raspberries.
+There is a cutting garden to gather herbs and flowers.
+You see growing crops growing first hand, get a chance to talk to the farmers, and can enjoy the beauty of the farm.